MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 ## [Extensions](#tab/extensions)

-The **Extensions** tab displays extensions that are installed on the tenant and affect the selected page or source table.
+The **Extensions** tab displays extensions that are installed on the tenant and affect the selected page or its source table.

 ![Page Inspection](media/page-inspection-extensions.png)

-The data shown is defined in the app.json of the ex
+Except for the type. the data that is shown is defined in the app.json the extension during development.
+For more information, see [App.json](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-json-files#Appjson).

 There are four different types: